CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

 This says that before the local store is queried, pull from the remote store.

 If you reload your app, this isn't enough to get the data load working.
 We also need to sync the data.
 The data is pulled down from the server, but it's left in limbo; it isn't transferred into our store.
-CONFIRM THIS EXPLANATION IS CORRECT.
 We need a sync strategy to do that:

 `app/data-strategies/remote-sync.js`: